polkadot-js/extension/packages/extension-dapp/README.md

   .transfer('5C5555yEXUcmEJ5kkcCMvdZjUo7NGJiQJMS7vZXEeoMhj3VQ', 123456)
   .signAndSend('5DTestUPts3kjeXSTMyerHihn1uwMfLj8vU8sqF7qYrFabHE', (status) => { ... });

-// retrieve a RPC provider from a particular source
+// retrieve all the RPC providers from a particular source. this returns a map
-// if the extension does not expose this provider, it will return an error. const provider = web3RpcProvider('polkadot-js', { type: 'WsProvider', payload: 'http://locahost:9944' });
+// of string->ProviderMeta, where the string represents an unique key to identify
+// a provider, and ProviderMeta shows metadata about this provider const allProviders = web3ListRpcProviders('polkadot-js');
+// assuming one of the keys in `allProviders` is 'kusama-cc3', we can then use that provider const { provider } = web3UseRpcProvider('polkadot-js', 'kusama-cc3');
 const head = await provider.send('chain_getHeader', []); // shows latest header
 ```